 Zaynab Essack, PhD

 Senior Research Specialist, Human and Social Development, Human Sciences Research Council, South Africa

-Title of Project: Acceptability and preference of community-based approaches for PrEP delivery among young men and women in KwaZulu-Natal, South Africa.
+Project: Acceptability and preference of community-based approaches for PrEP delivery among young men and women in KwaZulu-Natal, South Africa.

 How will the award further your project?
 This study aims to conduct formative research to understand young peoples’ acceptance and preferences for different pre-exposure prophylaxis (PrEP) delivery approaches.
 The underpinning hypothesis is that incorporating user-preferences on approaches for PrEP delivery will strengthen PrEP scale-up, uptake and adherence.
 PrEP is efficacious and licensed in South Africa, but uptake remains low.
 PrEP needs to be accelerated to simpler, decentralized systems especially given the already overburdened healthcare system in South Africa.
 ‘Ultimately, this formative data will be used in the design of a randomized study on Community-based PrEP that aims to increase coverage, uptake, and retention on PrEP in South Africa.

 Postdoctoral Researcher, University of Washington, Department of Epidemiology

 PhD Student, University of Washington, Department of Epidemiology

 Project: WhatsApp focus groups and respondent-driven sampling: novel approaches to engage diverse adolescents.